 Twitter marketing may be one of the most sought-after social media marketing strategies among all leading brands, the recent study raises many questions.
 According to the latest study by Pew Research, it’s bots, not the real Twitter users who are tweeting links to top websites.
 The contribution of real users of Twitter Inc. (NYSE:TWTR) to the overall number of such tweets are comparatively very low.

 The study details that 66% of tweets carrying links to popular websites are shared by bots, a.k.a. automated accounts.
-What is more surprising is that top 500 most suspected active bots account for 22% of tweets sharing links to top news or event websites.
-To put things in perspective, only 6% of such links are tweeted by top 500 most active human accounts.
+What is more surprising is that the top 500 most suspected active bots account for 22% of tweets sharing links to top news or event websites.
+To put things in perspective, only 6% of such links are tweeted by the top 500 most active human accounts.

 Links to Adult content and Sports are the top two most popular types shared by bots.
 Bot accounts for nearly 90% of links to Adult content websites shared on Twitter, while 76% of links to Sports websites are shared by bots.